Update: Museum Hack, Company Team Building Tours, New York City, San Francisco, Washington D.C., Los Angeles, Philadelphia and Chicago

 Our public tours have different themes, and include Un-Highlights, VIP Nights, Badass Bitches of the Museum, Big Gay Met, Political Scandals, Beta Tours, and sometimes limited run tours like Pokemon and the Olympics.
 But Museum Hack has grown to do much more than just public museum tours.

-Museum Hack does company team building tours in NYC, San Francisco, Washington D.C., Los Angeles and Chicago.
+Museum Hack does company team building tours in NYC, San Francisco, Washington D.C., Los Angeles, Chicago, Philadelphia, Atlanta & Boston.
 These company offsites are built from the ground up to be the best team bonding activity we can offer.
 Every tour includes fun activities like competitive games in the galleries, opportunities to improve communication and employee engagement exercises.
 The museums are a rich resource of historic team building stories and we can craft those stories to match your company’s industry, values, goals, etc. So far, companies like Google, Facebook, Etsy, KPMG, LEGO, Chipotle, Dannon, Johnson & Johnson, Adobe and hundreds of others have brought their employees on our team building tours.

 Update: Museum Hack is now offering scavenger hunts of Grand Central Station via Scavboss!
 These hunts will be available for the public as well as private hunts and for team building.